 In our centers, we offer the treatment and management of scoliosis for curves as severe as 60 degrees.
 Indeed, the 45-50 degree recommendations that most surgeons make are based on clinical data that was compiled some 40-60 years ago when therapy options were limited.
 Today, advanced technological breakthroughs offer comprehensive treatment approaches through superior therapeutic devices such as the RxDecom, FD-3000, Clod Laser, therapeutic ultrasound, which make it possible to offer effective nonsurgical treatment options for curves greater than 45 degrees.
 Therefore, we believe that the 45-50 degree mark is out of touch with the advancements in technology and the current therapeutic approaches.

 The operative procedure for scoliosis is a spinal fusion.
 The basic idea is to realign and fuse together the curved vertebrae so that they heal into a single, solid bone.
-The notion of fixing scoliosis through rods and screws may sound positive, but it does have life altering implications.
+The notion of fixing scoliosis through rods and screws may sound positive, but it does have life-altering implications.
 Therefore, proceed with caution.
 If more data on the long-term impact of rods and screws were available, the decision to operate would be made easier.
-But, the reality is that most research conducted on outcomes is limited to only a few years’ post-operative follow-up.
+But, the reality is that most research conducted on outcomes is limited to only a few years’ postoperative follow-ups.

 If your curve is greater than 45–50°, it will very likely get worse even after you are fully-grown.
 But, that doesn’t mean you need surgery!
 Surgeons have been recommending surgery for curves greater than 45 degrees for the last 100 years.
 However, today’s modern therapeutic devices and advanced clinical approaches make it possible to treat curves that are as severe as 60 degrees.